Chris Christie still battles coronavirus as other senior Republicans try to carry on - Local News 8

 Chris Christie still battles coronavirus as other senior Republicans try to carry on

-Former New Jersey Gov. Chris Christie is being kept under close watch by doctors as he enters his second week in the hospital battling the coronavirus, making his case the most serious among senior Republicans in contact with President Donald Trump while he may have been carrying the virus.
+Former New Jersey Gov. Chris Christie was released from the hospital Saturday after being kept under close watch by doctors all week while battling the coronavirus, making his case the most serious among senior Republicans in contact with President Donald Trump while he may have been carrying the virus.

 Vice President Mike Pence has done a test every day since Friday, issuing daily reports on the latest negative findings.
 Attorney General William Barr has taken six coronavirus tests, all negative.
 And in a bit of a panic over the possibility he could be infected, Rudy Giuliani is shuttling back and forth from his Manhattan apartment to NYU’s hospital for testing.
 The results show no virus so far, but another test is scheduled for the weekend.

-Note: This story has been updated with former New Jersey Gov. Chris Christie’s release from the hospital after coronavirus treatment.